fubar2/galaxy_tf_overlay/README.md

 cd galaxy_tf_overlay
 sh ./localtf.sh
 ```
-The localtf.sh script will create a new directory, as ../galaxytf from the root of the galaxy_tf_overlay clone.
+Running *localtf.sh* will create a new directory, as *../galaxytf* from the root of the galaxy_tf_overlay clone.
 It will download and configure a development server with the ToolFactory installed:

  * Download and unpack a zip of (default) 23.0 which is working well as at February 2023, or perhaps a stable 22.05 release - edit localtf.sh to suit.